LucasAugustoTM/LucasAugustoTM.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Recent Computer Science Graduate at PUCRS.
-Self taught in basic Game Design principles.
 Digital Games Certification at School of Engineering/PUCRS with focus on computer graphics, Game Design, implementation/programming, narrative/script, computer animation, Unity, Augmented Reality and Virtual Reality.

 Big passion for Game Design, with a dream of working on games.
-Voice acting hobby, I seek ways of integrating art with my projects.
+Along with a voice acting hobby, I seek ways of integrating art with my projects.